Collapsing Stars by Shamser Sinha

 Arts Council England – Developing Your Creative Practice

-February 2019 to present – I’ve been awarded funding from Art Council England which will enable me to develop my skills as a freelance producer.
+February 2019: I’ve been awarded funding from Art Council England which will enable me to develop my skills as a freelance producer.

 My grant was made possible thanks to the Arts Council’s Developing your Creative Practice programme, a new development fund designed to support independent creative practitioners.
 With the support of this scheme, so far I have attended the 2019 Family Arts Conference in Liverpool, become a member of the Independent Theatre Council and signed-up to a number of their training courses and joined the National Rural Touring Forum.
 I am also spending time meeting other Creative Practitioners, sharing knowledge, seeing inspirational and innovative work, and researching and developing my own theatre-making ideas.